 Mr Dilip K. Naik - Vascular & Endovascular Surgeon

-Dilip Naik is a Vascular and Endovascular Surgeon who is currently the Clinical Leader of Vascular Surgery at Wellington Hospital.
+Dilip Naik is a Vascular and Endovascular Surgeon, formerly Clinical Leader of Vascular Surgery (2000-2016) at Capital Coast Health.
 He is a graduate of Otago University and did his postgraduate training in general surgery predominantly in Wellington and his advanced training in Vascular Surgery at the Royal Melbourne and Royal Brisbane Hospitals in Australia.
-He has extensive experience in Vascular Surgery and has worked at Wakefield from 1994 until 2011 and Wellington Regional Vascular Centre at Southern Cross since 2011.
+He has extensive experience in Vascular Surgery and has worked at Wakefield from 1994 until 2011 and Wellington Specialist Vein Clinic at Southern Cross since 2011.
 He is an affiliated provider for Vascular Surgery with Southern Cross Healthcare and is experienced in the management of venous disorders, carotid, aortic and peripheral vascular disease.

-- Consults at Wellington Regional Vascular Centre at Southern Cross Hospital
+- Consults at Wellington Specialist Vein Clinic at Southern Cross Hospital

 - Consults at Bowen